boderg/your-weather/TESTING.md

 ## Responsiveness

-I've tested my deployed project on multiple devices to check for responsiveness issues.
+I have tested my deployed project on multiple devices to check for responsiveness issues.

 <details>
 <summary>Click for report</summary>